-The Small Cap Opportunities Fund is a non-diversified fund with an investment objective of long-term growth of capital.
-The Fund is designed for long-term investors who understand and are willing to accept the risk of loss involved in investing in a mutual fund seeking long-term capital growth.
-The Fund seeks to achieve its investment objective by investing all of its investable assets in its corresponding Portfolio.
-Except during temporary, defensive periods, at least 80% of the Portfolio's net assets plus any borrowings for investment purposes will be invested in common stocks, convertible securities, warrants and other securities having the characteristics of common stocks (such as ADRs, GDRs, and IDRs) of U.S. and foreign small capitalization companies that provide attractive valuation opportunities.
-The Portfolio may also invest in ETFs.
-The Fund should not be used as a trading vehicle.
+The Small Cap Opportunities Portfolio is a non-diversified portfolio with an investment objective of long-term growth of capital.
+The Portfolio is designed for long-term investors who understand and are willing to accept the risk of loss involved in investing in a mutual fund seeking long-term capital growth.
+Except during temporary defensive periods, at least 80% of the Portfolio's net assets plus any borrowings for investment purposes will be invested in common stocks, convertible securities, warrants and other securities having the characteristics of common stocks (such as ADRs, GDRs, and IDRs) of U.S. and foreign small capitalization companies that provide attractive valuation opportunities.
+This Portfolio may also invest in ETFs.
+This Portfolio should not be used as a trading vehicle.

-The Market Opportunities Fund
+The Market Opportunities Portfolio

-The Market Opportunities Fund is a non-diversified fund with an investment objective of long-term capital growth.
-The Fund is designed for long-term investors who understand and are willing to accept the risk of loss involved in investing in a mutual fund seeking long-term capital growth.
-The Fund seeks to achieve its investment objective by investing all of its investable assets in its corresponding Portfolio.
+The Market Opportunities Portfolio is a non-diversified portfolio with an investment objective of long-term capital growth.
+The Portfolio is designed for long-term investors who understand and are willing to accept the risk of loss involved in investing in a mutual fund seeking long-term capital growth.
 Except during temporary defensive periods, the Market Opportunities Portfolio invests at least 65% of its net assets in common stocks, convertible securities, warrants and other equity securities having the characteristics of common stocks (such as ADRs, GDRs and IDRs) of U.S. and foreign companies involved in capital markets or related to capital markets, as well as companies involved in the gaming industry, and in ETFs that invest significantly in such securities.
 Capital market companies include companies that are engaged in or derive a substantial portion of their revenue from activities with a publicly traded securities exchange, such as equity exchanges and commodity exchanges, including but not limited to clearing firms and brokerage houses.
 The Market Opportunities Portfolio may also purchase and write options for hedging purposes and/or direct investment.
-The Fund should not be used as a trading vehicle.
+The Portfolio should not be used as a trading vehicle.

-The Multi-Disciplinary Income Fund
+The Multi-Disciplinary Income Portfolio

-The Multi-Disciplinary Income Fund is a diversified fund with an investment objective of total return.
-The Fund seeks to achieve its objective by investing all of its investable assets in its corresponding Portfolio.
-The Portfolio's investment objective is non-fundamental and can be changed without the approval of shareholders upon 60 days' notice to shareholders.
+The Multi-Disciplinary Income Portfolio is a diversified portfolio with an investment objective of total return.
+This investment objective is non-fundamental and can be changed without the approval of shareholders upon 60 days' notice to shareholders.
 The Portfolio utilizes a two-part investment strategy, which includes fixed-income components, including fixed-income ETFs, collateralized loan obligations ("CLOs") and senior secured corporate loans, and derivatives components.
-Except during temporary defensive periods, the Portfolio will invest at least 65% of its investable assets in fixed-income securities (which includes CLO and corporate loans), derivatives and cash or cash equivalents committed as collateral for written options contracts.
+Except during temporary defensive periods, the Portfolio will invest at least 65% of its investable assets in fixed income securities (which includes CLO and corporate loans), derivatives and cash or cash equivalents committed as collateral for written options contracts.
 The Portfolio's option strategy component focuses on the use of options on companies that the Investment Adviser believes have unique business attributes and/or long-term unique fundamental business characteristics.
 The companies that are targeted for various option strategies undergo a fundamental analysis by the Investment Adviser to understand such business as completely as possible.
-The Fund should not be used as a trading vehicle.
+This Portfolio should not be used as a trading vehicle.